 Parathyroid Surgery Risks and Complications

 Every surgery has potential risks and complications.
 You can minimize the chance of complications by selecting an experienced parathyroid surgeon.
 The risks of surgery are weighted against the risks of not having the surgery performed.
 The primary risk in parathyroid surgery is hoarseness from trauma to the recurrent laryngeal nerve.
-This complication may occur in approximately 1 in 100 parathyroid surgeries.
 Although this is usually temporary, it may be permanent.
 The recurrent laryngeal nerve that controls the voice box passes next to the thyroid and parathyroid glands.
 Frequently this nerve needs to be dissected away from the parathyroid glands and this dissection may result in hoarseness or permanent injury.

 In experienced hands, hyperparathyroidism is cured in 95% of surgical cases.
 However, there is a small percentage of patients where hyperparathyroidism persists.
 This may be due to either multiple parathyroid tumors or due to difficulty in finding the parathyroid tumor in the usual locations.
 These tumors may occur in the chest or behind the esophagus and as such may not be amenable to removal based on the originally planned surgical approach.

 There is a small risk of bleeding in the wound after parathyroid surgery.
 You can usually determine this by excessive swelling and/or bleeding at the wound site.
 If this happens, you should immediately contact your parathyroid surgeon.
 Wound infections are relatively uncommon and can be easily treated with antibiotics.
 Wound infections after parathyroid surgery are usually manifest by redness and tenderness around the wound that does not improve with time.

 Listed below are some of the possible parathyroid surgery complications.
 Risks include, but are not limited to: